-Looking to move to a dog-friendly city?
-With tons of dog parks, pet-friendly businesses, and other amenities your furry friend will love, these best U.S. cities for dogs should be at the top of your list!
+Want to move to a dog-friendly city?
+With tons of dog parks, pet-friendly businesses, and outdoor recreation spaces for your furry friend, these best U.S. cities for dogs should be at the top of your list!

 - Austin, TX